brenthlee/csc365lab7/README.md

 ## How to run: ##

-    To compile and start the program, just type 'make'
+    To compile and start the program, just type './run.sh'

 ## Setup: ##